The best medications for anxiety in kids are antidepressants called selective serotonin reuptake inhibitors, or SSRIs.

 Timing

-It takes 2-4 weeks before an antidepressant begins to be effective in reducing symptoms of anxiety, and it continues to become more effective over the first 8 to 12 weeks.
+It takes 2 to 4 weeks before an antidepressant begins to be effective in reducing symptoms of anxiety, and it continues to become more effective over the first 8 to 12 weeks.
 The dose is gradually increased until the best dose is reached — maximum reduction of anxiety symptoms without problematic side effects.
 This dose varies from child to child, so it’s important to always start with a low dose and work up gradually under a doctor’s guidance.

 It’s usually recommended that kids continue to take an antidepressant for a year after their symptoms have disappeared (or diminished to a manageable level).
 This allows the brain to build up the pathways that help manage anxiety, Dr. Mitrani explains, and for the patient to build skills through therapy.
 “Think of it as a year of practice,” he adds.